|BIRTHPLACE:||South St.Paul, MN, USA|

 Justin spends his summers in Minneapolis… He is involved with the BH23 Foundation, which helps families meet the costs of playing hockey, as well as the Team 25 Children’s Foundation… He started playing hockey at the age of 6 in South St. Paul, MN, and his mom was the biggest influence on his career… His favorite player growing up was Peter Forsberg… His favorite TV show is Suits, favorite movie is 21 Jump Street, favorite musical artist is Eric Church and favorite book is Lone Survivor… Justin’s first job was assisting his uncle landscaping… His biggest game day habit is his nap… His favorite food is steak and favorite restaurant is Manny’s Steakhouse in Minneapolis… His favorite vacation spot is Jamaica and favorite place in the Triangle is North Hills… Justin is on Twitter and his username is @justinfaulk27… His favorite website is yahoo.com and favorite video game is Call of Duty… His favorite sport outside of hockey is golf and the person he would most like to meet is Tiger Woods… Justin is a fan of the Minnesota Twins… His most memorable hockey moments were winning the national championship with Minnesota-Duluth in 2011 and playing in his first NHL game on 10/7/11… His favorite former teammate is Adam Wilcox, a Tampa Bay Lightning prospect who plays at the University of Minnesota… Justin wears No. 27 because it was his number in high school, and he’s always tried to wear it when possible… His favorite road city is New York, favorite road arena is Madison Square Garden and favorite team to play against is Pittsburgh.

-Is in his second NHL season with the Hurricanes… Signed a three-year, entry-level contract with the Hurricanes on April 15, 2011… Played one season at the University of Minnesota-Duluth, helping the Bulldogs capture the NCAA National Championship… His international experience began with the 2007 U-17 Five Nations Tournament in Prievidza, Switzerland, where he led American defensemen with three points (1g, 2a) in four games… Played in three international tournaments during the 2008-09 season, including the 2009 Vlad Dzurilla U-18 Tournament in Piestany, Slovakia, the 2009 World U-17 Hockey Challenge in Port Alberni, B.C., and the 2008 U-17 Four Nations Cup in Monthey, Switzerland… Led the U.S. with two goals and three points at the Four Nations Cup… In 2009-10, scored the game-winning goal against Sweden in the gold medal game of the 2010 IIHF World U-18 Championship in Belarus… Finished that tournament with four points (1g, 3a) and a plus-7 rating… Also participated in the 2010 U-18 Six Nations Cup in Belarus and the 2009 U-18 Four Nations Cup in Finland… Was second among American defensemen in scoring (4 points) at the 2011 IIHF World Junior Championship in Buffalo, helping the U.S. capture the bronze medal… Played for the U.S. at the 2012 IIHF World Championships, leading all American defensemen in goals (4) and points (4) and ranking first on the team in plus/minus (+9) during the tournament.
+Is in his third NHL season with the Hurricanes… Signed a three-year, entrylevel contract with the Hurricanes on April 15, 2011… Played one season at the University of Minnesota-Duluth, helping the Bulldogs capture the NCAA National Championship… His international experience began with the 2007 U-17 Five Nations Tournament in Prievidza, where he led American defensemen with three points (1g, 2a) in four games… Played in three international tournaments during the 2008-09 season, including the 2009 Vlad Dzurilla U-18 Tournament in Piestany, Slovakia, the 2009 World U-17 Hockey Challenge in Port Alberni, B.C., and the 2008 U-17 Four Nations Cup in Monthey, Switzerland… Led the U.S. with two goals and three points at the Four Nations Cup… In 2009-10, scored the gamewinning goal against Sweden in the gold medal game of the 2010 II HF World U-18 Championship in Belarus… Finished that tournament with four points (1g, 3a) and a plus-7 rating… Also participated in the 2010 U-18 Six Nations Cup in Belarus and the 2009 U-18 Four Nations Cup in Finland… Was second among American defensemen in scoring (4 points) at the 2011 II HF World Junior Championship in Buffalo, helping the U.S. capture the bronze medal… Played for the U.S. at the 2012 IIHF World Championships, leading all American defensemen in goals (4) and points (4) and ranking first on the team in plus/minus (+9) during the tournament… Led American defensemen in assists (6) and points (6) at the 2013 II HF World Championship as the U.S. captured the bronze medal.

 2008-09: Completed his first season with the USNTDP, competing against North American Hockey League (NAHL) and international opponents.